mzohaibqc/antd-theme-generator/README.md

   mainLessFile: path.join(__dirname, './src/styles/index.less'),
   themeVariables: ['@primary-color'],
   outputFilePath: path.join(__dirname, './public/color.less') // if provided, file will be created with generated less/styles
+  customColorRegexArray: [/^fade\(.*\)$/], // An array of regex codes to match your custom color variable values so that code can identify that it's a valid color.
+Make sure your regex does not adds false positives.
 }

 generateTheme(options).then(less => {